By Molly Patrick

-If you’ve been reading this raunchy little blog for a while, or getting my Saturday emails, you know a thing or two about me.
-If you’re a CFDG virgin, I welcome you with a big bear hug – virtual style. (kind of like doggie style but different) <—– you’ll get used to that.
+If you’ve been reading this raunchy little blog for a while or getting my Saturday emails, you know a thing or two about me.
+If you’re a CFDG virgin, I welcome you with a big bear hug – virtual style (kind of like doggie style but different) <—- you’ll get used to this sort of talk.

-A lot of the people who follow this blog don’t eat 100% plant based or even 100% vegan, they just like to add super healthy things into their eating routine.
+A lot of the people who follow this blog don’t eat 100% plant based or even 100% vegan.
+They just like to add super healthy food into their eating routine.
 And I for one think this is awesome.

 Before I changed my career course and decided to create an online business for myself so that I could be my own boss, reach more people, wear pajamas to work, and do what I do from anywhere in the world with an internet connection, I worked in the restaurant business.